 Below are answers to common questions about training programs at PBRC.
 Click the plus sign to the left of the question to view the answer.

-PBRC’s substantive training programs primarily target attorneys licensed in Maryland.
-Out-of-state attorneys who are interested in completing a particular training course should contact Annie Speedie (email@example.com) for information on how to become special authorized to practice pro bono through an approved Maryland legal services provider, which requires submitting certain documentation and a check for $10.00 to the Maryland Court of Appeals.
-Please note, however, that out-of-state attorneys are automatically eligible to take trainings in the areas for which they can practice without the necessity of a Maryland license, such as immigration and veterans’ law.
+PBRC’s substantive training programs primarily target lawyers licensed in Maryland.
+Out-of-state lawyers who are interested in completing a particular training course should contact Annie Speedie (firstname.lastname@example.org) for information on how to become special authorized to practice pro bono through an approved Maryland legal services provider, which requires submitting certain documentation and a check for $10.00 to the Maryland Court of Appeals.
+Please note, however, that out-of-state lawyers are automatically eligible to take trainings in the areas for which they can practice without the necessity of a Maryland license, such as immigration and veterans’ law.
 There are also opportunities for lawyers to research and draft articles for the People’s Law Library, which does not require a Maryland license.
 Depending on the training topic and space limitations, staff of legal services providers are welcome to attend certain trainings as well.

 Because Maryland does not require Continuing Legal Education for lawyers practicing in the state, whether a training seminar will qualify for out-of-state credit is subject to that state’s rules and decision.
 The Veterans’ Benefits 101 course does qualify for the Department of Veterans’ Affairs CLE credits.

 The MSBA often gives PBRC free and reduced-fee training slots for pro bono lawyers and staff attorneys of legal services programs.
 To see if an MSBA CLE course has free or reduced-fee slots available, click here: MSBA CLE Courses Available Through PBRC.

 PBRC's trainings are free in exchange for a pro bono commitment (specific to each training).
 Visit our training page to see what's available.